Lucy-Family-Institute/presqt/docs/index.rst

 **Service**         **Functionality**
-EaaSI               Send resources from a PresQT server to EaaSI to generate an emulation proposal Keyword Enhancement Suggest/add keywords to existing keywords
+EaaSI               Send resources from a PresQT server to EaaSI to generate an emulation proposal Keyword Enhancement Suggest/add keywords to existing keywords FAIRshare Evaluator Evaluate the FAIR-ness of a resource
 =================== ==============================================================================

 .. toctree::